HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - scalar
   - literal
   - expression
-  - heap
+  - heap 🖐️ used
   - function 🖐️ used
   - procedure
-  - method
+  - method🖐️ used
-  - class
+  - class🖐️ used
   - prototype 🖐️ used
-  - event
+  - event🖐️ used
-  - type
+  - type🖐️ used
   - primitive types
   - reference types
-  - flag
+  - flag🖐️ used
   - lexical scope
   - code block
   - conditions